Henry Conyngham, 1st Marquess Conyngham: Political career

 Conyngham succeeded his father in the barony in May 1787, aged twenty.
 In May 1789, he was elected a Fellow of the Society of Antiquaries.
 In December of the same year, he was created Viscount Conyngham, of Slane in the County of Meath, in the Peerage of Ireland.
 He was further honoured when he was made Viscount Mount Charles, of Mount Charles in the County of Donegal, and Earl Conyngham, of Mount Charles in the County of Donegal, in the Irish peerage in 1797.

 When the French Revolutionary War broke out in 1793, the Irish Parliament passed a Militia Act and Conyngham was tasked with raising the Clare Militia by compulsory parish ballots across County Clare.
 However, there were anti-ballot riots in the county: two attempts to carry out the ballot at Tulla were met with opposition.
 Conyngham gathered a force of volunteers and the opposition died away.
 He was then able to raise the regiment at Clarecastle.
 In 1797 he gave up the command and his twin brother Francis became Colonel of the regiment.

-In August 1800, he was elected as one of the twenty-eight original Irish representative peer to sit in the British House of Lords.
+In August 1800, he was elected as one of the twenty-eight original Irish representative peers to sit in the British House of Lords.

 He was made a Knight of St Patrick the following year (1801).
 In 1803, he was appointed Governor of County Donegal, a post he held until 1831, and Custos Rotulorum of County Clare in 1808, which he remained until his death.

 In January 1816, he was created Viscount Slane, in the County of Meath, Earl of Mount Charles and Marquess Conyngham, of the County of Donegal, in the Irish peerage.
 In July 1821, he was created Baron Minster, of Minster Abbey in the County of Kent, in the Peerage of the United Kingdom.

 In December 1821, he was sworn of the Privy Council and appointed Lord Steward, a post he retained until 1830.

 From 1829 until his death in 1832, he served as Constable and Governor of Windsor Castle.